thepowerfuldeez/tacotron2_improved/README.md

    ```
    it will create mels_gen/ folder close to mels/ in dataset folder
 4. change paths to new filelists/ in `config.json` and run training with new `--input_mels_dir` provided and `--fine_tuning` flag
+Make sure though you specified new checkpoint path but you have put latest generator and discriminator from pre-train
 5. trace checkpoint to final model folder to demo with `python trace.py -c CHECKPOINT_PATH --out_path $OUT_PATH/generator.pth`